codyjohnathan/weatherapp/README.md

 Learning Outcomes:

-Effectively retrieve data from Weather API: https://openweathermap.org/api Obtained knowledge on how tikinder functions and can be manipulated
+Effectively retrieve data from Weather API: https://openweathermap.org/api
+- Obtained knowledge on how tikinder functions and can be manipulated
+- Utilising tuples to store an array of data retrieved from API